 - Date: Set the start and end dates to compare data in a specific time frame.

 - Frequency: Select if you want the reports to be exported daily, weekly, monthly or quarterly.

 - Output data: Choose whether you want to view the data items in percentages or detailed statistics in the trend analysis report of the survey results.

-You can view trends in survey research data in below chart formats:
+You can view trends in survey research data using below chart formats:

 - Area spline chart

 - Spline chart